oxylabs/product-integrations/shared-datacenter-proxies/README.md

 ## Getting started
 <br> 1.
 [Create an Oxylabs account](https://dashboard.oxylabs.io/registration)
 <br> 2.
-Choose Shared Datacenter Proxies as the desired product
+Choose  Datacenter Proxies as the desired product
 <br> 3.
-Purchase Shared Datacenter Proxies plan using dashboard
+Purchase  Datacenter Proxies plan using dashboard
 <br> 4.
 Start scraping

-For a detailed guide on how to implement and start using Shared Datacenter Proxies, check out our [quick start guide](https://oxylabs.io/blog/shared-datacenter-proxies-quick-start-guide).
+For a detailed guide on how to implement and start using  Datacenter Proxies, check out our [quick start guide](https://oxylabs.io/blog/-datacenter-proxies-quick-start-guide).

-Oxylabs Shared Datacenter Proxies also have a self-service (Fast Checkout) feature for four of our shared datacenter proxy plans.
+Oxylabs Datacenter Proxies also have a self-service (Fast Checkout) feature for four of our datacenter proxy plans.
 These options become available after [registering an account](https://dashboard.oxylabs.io/registration).

 For a detailed breakdown on how to use our self-service and make first requests, be sure to check out video below.